organicdesign/libp2p-crdt-synchronizer/README.md

-# typescript-template
+# libp2p-crdt-synchronizer

-A template for NodeJS projects using typescript.
+A CRDT synchronizer for Libp2p.